eslint/eslint/docs/rules/space-unary-ops.md

+# space-unary-ops

-# Require or disallow spaces before/after unary operators (space-unary-ops)
+Requires or disallow spaces before/after unary operators.

 Some style guides require or disallow spaces before or after unary operators.
 This is mainly a stylistic issue, however, some JavaScript expressions can be written without spacing which makes it harder to read and maintain.